ekarak/knx/README-API.md

   manualConnect: true,
   // use tunneling with multicast (router) - this is NOT supported by all routers!
 See README-resilience.md
   useMulticastTunneling: true,
-  // wait at len.write("1/0/0", 1);
-      // you also WRITE to an explicit datapoint type, eg. DPT9.001 is temperature Celcius connection.write("2/1/0", 22.5, "DPT9.001");
-      // you can also issue a READ request and pass a callback to capture the response connection.read("1/0/1", (src, responsevalue) => { ... });
-    },
-    // get notified for all KNX events:
-    event: funcast 10 millisec between each datagram
+  // wait at least 10 millisec between each datagram
   minimumDelay: 10,
   // define your event handlers here:
   handlers: {